 Tibet, when an independent country covered a much larger area than the current Chinese Tibet Autonomous Region (TAR) which is the area closed for independent travel by China to most foreigners.
-However there are still areas outside the TAR which were in Tibet but are still free for independent travel.
+However there are still areas outside the TAR which were in Tibet and are still free for independent travel.
 Interestingly enough the Culturally Tibetan area extends to a size roughly the same as Western Europe – it’s not small!
 These other regions are called Kham and Amdo and they are just as fascinating and beautiful to ride through but without the hassle of the permits and far less police checkpoints.
 The map below hopefully illustrates the TAR that is essentially a pain to ride in and those two areas open for independent travel;

-While many people try to enter the TAR from Nepal or Lhasa and hire a guide who they then leave after a few days when away from check points.
+While people try to enter the TAR from Nepal or Lhasa and hire a guide who they then leave after a few days when away from check points.
 This works better in touristy places but it is a gamble I’d not bother taking.
 Therefore this blog explains more about the practicalities of riding in Kham the area to the east on the map above.

 1. Getting there